 Creating a playlist is as easy as right-clicking a song and clicking "Add to Playlist" or clicking the three dots next to a song on the app.
 Grab your favourite songs and stick them in a playlist for your personal listening pleasure.
 Once you get started you'll soon find you're following playlists made by friends or curated by artists.

 Spotify is smart too, the more you listen, the more it learns the sort of music you like and that has an impact on the music it will present to you in future.
-When you delve into the "Discover" section of the app you'll find a number of recommendations based on your recent listening choices.
-This includes artists similar to those you've already been listening to. as well as your "Discover Weekly" and "Release Radar" playlists.
+When you delve into the "Home" section of the app you'll find a number of recommendations based on your recent listening choices.
+This includes artists similar to those you've already been listening to, as well as your "Discover Weekly", "Release Radar", "Top Songs of [year]" and "Family Mix" playlists, among others.

 "Discover Weekly" is a playlist that's automatically updated by Spotify each Monday and includes a number of different songs based upon what you've been listening to recently.